SurajVishwakarma333/Button-Designed/README.md

-• Now Go to the app -> res -> layout -> activity_main.xml file and add a simple Button, which we want to animate.
+• Now Go to the app -> res -> layout -> activity_main.xml file and add a Button widget
+• Add  android:background="@drawable/buttondesign"  in Buttton which we want to change color.

 	<Button